DavidCEllis/ActionsetDisplay/readme.md

 Modify config.toml to match your game settings and notification preferences.
 Launch ActionsetDisplay.exe before launching the game.

+If you do not see the windows notification prompt you probably have focus assist on either when playing games or in full screen mode.

 ## Adding a notifier ##

 In order to create a new notifier you need to make a new python script in